 With every social media accounts that you create, make sure your complete profile is displayed.
 Information about you or your company should be readily available in the bio section.

-Include link to your website or your other social media profiles so we know that you are not a fly-by-night account.
-All the supplied information in the profile can be verified.
+Include a link to your website or your other social media profiles, so we know that you are not a fly-by-night account.
+All information in the profile is verifiable.
 There are no red flags to warn users to stay away.
 In other words, you are legit and not a scammer.

 People would want to know who, where, and what you are.
 They want to know what exactly you offer, and what it is to them for following you.

 Also, for those of us that use lists to manage conversations, either privately or publicly, it is helpful for us to know which category to place you.

 If you want quality followers, complete your profile! #SMTips” quote=”If you want quality followers, complete your profile!If you want quality followers, complete your profile!Click To Tweet